 - Know when a tenant is looking to leave town for an extended period of time.

-As for responsibilities, North Carolina landlords are responsible for:
+As for responsibilities, landlords in North Carolina are responsible for:

-- Following the right legal process when carrying out a tenant eviction for serious lease violation.
+- Following the right legal process when carrying out a tenant eviction for serious lease violation, starting with serving an eviction notice.

 - Abiding by all the terms of the lease agreement.

-- Providing a tenant with 15 days' notice when looking to change a rental agreement.
+- Providing a tenant with 15 days' notice when looking to change written rental agreements.

 - Maintaining the unit's peace and quiet.